tleyden/tleyden.github.io/source/_posts/2013-11-14-running-couchbase-cluster-under-docker.markdown

 config.vm.network "forwarded_port", guest: 11210, host:	11210
 ```

-As mentioned, accessing all of the nodes from the host does not currently work.
+As mentioned, accessing all of the Couchbase Server nodes from the host does not currently work.
 However, I think at least some of these entries are needed, so to be on the safe side just add all of them.

 ## Start CoreOS and ssh in